-- 4) After the update completes, the PFD starts in normal mode. - 5) Turn the G1000 System OFF and remove the SD card. - 6) Repeat steps 1 through 4 for the MFD.
+- 4) After the update completes, the PFD continues to power-up normally. - 5) Turn the G1000 System OFF and remove the SD card. - 6) Repeat steps 1 through 4 for the MFD.
 The MFD and PFD databases are now updated.
-Remove the SD card when finished. - 7) Verify that the correct update cycle is loaded during startup of the MFD.
+Remove the SD card when finished. - 7) Verify the correct update cycle is loaded during MFD power-up.